whinis/touchkio-grocy/README.md

 Additionally, a **MQTT endpoint** can be defined, allowing the application to provide controls and sensors for the Raspberry Pi and the connected touch display.

 ## Setup
-Before you begin, make sure that you have a Raspberry Pi configured and operational with a compatible touch display.
+Before you begin, make sure that you have a Raspberry Pi configured and operational with a [compatible touch display](https://github.com/leukipp/touchkio/blob/main/HARDWARE.md).
-This guide assumes that you are using the latest version of **Raspberry Pi OS (64-bit)** together with a desktop environment.
+This guide assumes that you are using the latest version of **Raspberry Pi OS (64-bit)** together with a **Wayland** based desktop environment.

 ### Optional
 To utilize the sensor features of your display through Home Assistant, it's essential to have a **MQTT broker running** and the **MQTT integration installed** on your Home Assistant instance.